Hey there. So…you’ve come to my About page…

 I grew up in the state of New Hampshire in the US.
 For those of you who have been to New Hampshire, it probably explains a lot about me.
 New Hampshire is a weird little state, and most of us New Hampshire-ites will say the same.

-I went to Elmira College in upstate NY to get a degree in Biochemistry.
-After graduating in 1998, I moved to the Boston area to begin my 13 year career in the biotech industry, much to the chagrin of other folks who were hoping I’d become a Nobel prize winning biochemist doing some sort of research.
+After graduating high school in 1994, I went to Elmira College in upstate NY to get a degree in Biochemistry.
+After graduating from there in 1998, I moved to the Boston area to begin my 13 year career in the biotech industry, much to the chagrin of other folks who were hoping I’d become a Nobel prize winning biochemist doing some sort of research.
 The real reason was that I was pretty much burnt out with school and just wanted to get on with my life.

 I was pretty much done with the East Coast by then, and a good friend of mine encouraged me to move to the San Francisco Bay Area.
 He came out in the beginning of January 2005, and drove cross-country with me, lesbian style, to Oakland, CA. (And by lesbian style, I mean I had a U-Haul trailer with all my stuff, and I was moving in with said friend as a roommate.
 The roommate part was true, since my friend is a VERY gay man.)